 In order to graduate you have to make it past freshman year.
 With only 59.0% of students staying on to become sophomores, Abraham Baldwin Agricultural College has freshman retention rates below the national average of 70.9%.

-If this demographic does not represent you, then you might want to ask Abraham Baldwin Agricultural College about graduation rates for other more appropriate groups of students.
+If you are not a "First-Time / Full-Time Undergraduate Degree Seeker" then you will want to ask Abraham Baldwin Agricultural College about graduation rates for other more appropriate groups of students.

-Only 3.2% of students graduate from Abraham Baldwin Agricultural College on time (two or four years depending on the degree) and only 19.4% graduate at all, ranking this school among the worst in the country in both categories.
+Only 3.2% of first-time / full-time students graduate from Abraham Baldwin Agricultural College on time (two or four years depending on the degree) and only 19.4% graduate at all, ranking this school among the worst in the country in both categories.

 80.6% of students at Abraham Baldwin Agricultural College failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.